mlowen/crapi/README.markdown

 The Basics
 ----------

-This framework was inspired by the MVC frameworks that I have had a chance to play around with and hopefully takes some of the good points away from them.
+This framework was inspired by the MVC frameworks that I have had a chance to play around with and hopefully takes some of the good points from them.
 One of the main ideas behind this framework was to be as lightweight and unobtrusive as possible, so you can get on and code.
 To start using just drop the files into your project and start adding cfcs to the controllers directory.
 When making any calls the path must be appended to the index.cfm, an example call which can be used to test the installation of crapi is:

 `http://[site url]/index.cfm/hello`